Email contact: My first (dot) last name using Google's mail.

 Others currently under submission.

 When I am not teaching and doing research: I love to cook and eat.
 I love to play music.
-I also enjoy travelling with my family, and playing with my 3-year old daughter.
+I also enjoy traveling with my family.
 Beyond that, I like computer controlled woodworking equipment (lasers and CNC routers).
 I also like to work in vector graphic design for various media (large format, print media, vinyl signage, embroidery), 3D architectural modeling, and photo editing.
 That about sums it up!

 I love to dine out; when I travel, finding a new dish to bring home to remember the trip by is among my primary goals.
 I also love to discover, eat, and learn to cook regional cuisine; this is one of the best ways to absorb a culture.
 If you click on my food link, you can see what I have been cooking up.